 If no one is using the new process, system or if people don’t want to be part of the (de-)merger, then you have achieved the project goal without realising its ROI.
-Excellent change management ensures that the solution that your project is implementing is adapted and used.

 One of the most common mistakes in change management is poor or non-existing stakeholder mapping.
 A complete and prioritised stakeholder map is the key input for mapping the change impact, the issues and drawing up an engagement or communications plan.